Last updated on March 20th, 2019

 4. Apple Blossoms Drive

-The apple orchards really shine during the spring time.
+The apple orchards really shine during the springtime in Minnesota.
 Those blossoms transform southern Minnesota trees into something amazing.
 It is one of natures favorite shows.
-Thankfully Explore MN has a route visit them all!
+Thankfully, Explore MN has a route to visit them all!
+The Apple Blossoms drive is one of the best things to do in Minnesota during the spring season.

 5. Farm Babies and other Petting Zoos